esalli/3DNucleiSegmenter/README.md

 3DNucleiSegmenter$ python segmenterCode/training.py --mask_type 3 --model_type unet_3d --val_test_split 0,1 --batch_size 4
 ```

 Mask_type arguments is the same as in training_data_creation.py, model_type is either unet or unet_3d, in practice unet_3d with all mask types except the 2D edge masks and val_test_split specifies the indices of spheroids which are used for validation and testing.
 The model name would be specified here as U_M3DE_2.h5, where 2 specifies the id number of the testing spheroid, and saved along the configuration and history files in models/U_M3DE.
-To ensure that the same arguments are used as in our experiments, see the config files in the prebuiltModels.
+To ensure that the same arguments are used as in our experiments, see the config.npy files in the prebuiltModels.
+Unfortunately, even with the same seeds we can not ensure that exactly the same network configurations will be trained.

 ## Segmenting new (own) datasets